Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 Once a PR is created, a workflow named β

-will provide an error report on the workflow run page.
+If both pass, compatibility tests will be conducted across platforms (windows, macOs, linux) and across versions (python 3.8 to python 3.13).
+If any step fails, torchmeter will provide an error report on the workflow run page.
 Please download it, review it, and try to fix the problem.

 You can try to solve the problem by creating a new commit for the fix in your local repository and pushing it to the remote repository.
-The commit history of the PR will be automatically synchronized with the history of the head
+The commit history of the PR will be automatically synchronized with the history of the head branch.

 It should be noted that every time PR is updated like this, an automated test workflow named β

-.
+Minimal Test β will be triggered, which will execute the test in a randomly selected system and python 3.8.
 Without consuming a lot of time and resources like compatibility testing, this is beneficial for you to find new problems that may be introduced by new submission as soon as possible.

-D.d Waiting for Review & Active Collaboration¶
+D.d Waiting for Review & Active CollaborationΒΆ

 PR Closure